exoticorn/curlywas/README.md

 ## Limitations

-The idea of Curlywas is to be able to hand-craft any valid WASM program, ie. having the same amount of control over the instruction sequence as if you would write in the web assembly text format (`.wat`) just with better ergonomics.
+The idea of CurlyWas is to be able to hand-craft any valid WASM program, ie. having the same amount of control over the instruction sequence as if you would write in the web assembly text format (`.wat`) just with better ergonomics.

 This goal is not yet fully reached, with the following being the main limitations:

-* Curlywas currently only targets MVP web assembly + non-trapping float-to-int conversions.
+* CurlyWas currently only targets MVP web assembly + non-trapping float-to-int conversions.
 No other post-MVP features are currently supported.
 Especially "Multi-value" will be problematic as this allows programs that don't map cleanly to an expression tree.
 * Memory intrinsics are still missing, so only (unsigned) 8 and 32 bit integer reads and writes are possible.
 * `block`s cannot return values, as the branch instructions are missing syntax to pass along a value.
 * `br_table` and `call_indirect` are not yet implemented.